 I find that most of the time I’m locked to my emails and drinking coffee!
 I like to think that I manage our business relationships well, which means that I have to stay in regular contact with both current and prospective active clients.
 It might look like I’m playing Football Manager on my phone in between times.
 I’m really not (unless you catch me!).

-Otherwise, most of my waking hours are spent thinking about how to make Pocket Creatives better, more efficient and more successful.
+Otherwise, most of my waking hours are spent thinking about how to make Pocket Creatives better, more efficient and more successful, in between researching new styles and techniques that might benefit the next project on the horizon.

 What do your team think you do?